leogulus/pisco_pipeline/README.md

 python pisco_pipeline/pisco_photometry.py Field026
 ```
 Need to run Astrometry pipeline first as the input for the photometry pipeline.
 The main output for the pipeline (csv file with corrected magnitude in different bands with their uncertainty) is located in *slr_output/* directory.

+### Known bugs
+- if you got a warning "WARNING: Significant inaccuracy" from SWARP, it tells you that the astrometry solution that you use might be wrong.
+One way to fix this is to remove all 2MASS.cat file that astrometry.net created since it might be incorrect, then rerun it again.

 ## License